Wolfowitz Doctrine: Analysis in the Washington Post

+Political Reactions

 One of the most immediate and forceful reactions came from Senator Joe Biden, who argued that a "Pax Americana" with the US as "globocop" meant "a direct slap at two of our closest allies – Germany and Japan."
 He urged that life be breathed into the UN Charter, "which envisages a permanent commitment of forces for use by the Security Council."
 Biden quoted the Secretary-General of the United Nations, who had stated that the Pentagon’s approach meant "the end of the UN."